minje-park/hugo-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Questrom School of Business, Boston University
+- name: Columbia Business School
   url: https://www.bu.edu/questrom

 # Short bio (displayed in user profile at end of posts)